 The ability to deal with suspended sediments is highly species specific, and dependent on exposure amounts and oceanographic conditions.
 Liefmann et al. (2018) found decreased food intake in Duva florida, a soft coral species, exposed to mine tailings, while Primnoa resedaeformis, a gorgonian coral, increased food intake.
 A common species of sponge in the northwest Atlantic (Geodia barretti) reduces filter feeding when exposed to suspended sediment to decrease sediment intake (Tjensvoll et al. 2013, Kutti et al. 2015).
 Desmophyllum pertusum, a commonly studied reef-building coral, has increased mucous production and ciliary movement to avoid burial by sedimentation (Zetsche et al. 2016).
 The effects of burial are also life-stage dependent, with Järnegren et al. (2017) finding earlier larval stages were more susceptible to lower concentrations of drill cuttings.
-Many studies have used 6.5 mm based on average species burial tolerance that is unlikely to cause adverse effects (Smit et al. 2006, 2008b), with thresholds for sensitive species set as low as 1.5 mm (Kjeilen-Eilertsen et al. 2004).
+Many studies have set thresholds above which effects on sensitive species such as corals and sponges are noted.
+Studies have used 6.5 mm based on average species burial tolerance that is unlikely to cause adverse effects (Smit et al. 2006, 2008b), with thresholds for sensitive species set as low as 1.5 mm (Kjeilen-Eilertsen et al. 2004).
 These effects are typically limited to within a kilometre of a drilled well, though this is highly variable (Oak 2020).
 Studies on direct toxicity of drill cuttings components (barite, bentonite, various metals) typically found they are not readily bioaccumulated, though Desmophyllum pertusum has been shown to incorporate barite particles from up to 600 m away from a drill site (IOGP 2016, Ragnarsson et al. 2017).